jtrauer/epi_model_r/README.md

 For example, if the user submits the values 15 and 5 in this (or any) order, the model will be stratified into the age
 ranges: 0 to 4, 5 to 14 and 15+, with these three stratum names referred to as 0, 5 and 15 in the model code.

-Ageing flows are implemented automatically for every age stratum except for the oldest one.
+Ageing flows (that is transitions from one age category to the next, older age category) are implemented automatically for every age stratum except for the oldest one.
 The rate of the flow is equal to the inverse of the width of the age range.
 For example, the rate of transition from the 0 to 4 bracket to the 5 to 14 bracket in the example above would be 0.2.

 ### Starting proportions for initial conditions
 The population assigned to each compartment under the user request for initial conditions (as described above) must be split between the strata of the stratification being requested - if the stratification applies to that compartment.
 This can be set through the user request, using a dictionary/list with keys being the strata names and values being the proportion of the population to be assigned to each stratum.
-The value provided for each stratum must be one of the strata names and the total of the values assigned must be less than or equal to one.
+The starting value provided for each stratum must be associated with a key representing one of the strata names, and the total of the values assigned must be less than or equal to one.

 For any stratum not provided in this argument, an equal proportion of the unallocated starting population will be assigned to that stratum (i.e. the reciprocal of the number of unassigned strata).
 For example, if the strata are "positive" and "negative" and the user requests 0.6 for "positive", 0.4 will be assigned to "negative".
 If the strata are "a", "b" and "c" and the user requests 0.4 for "a", then "0.3" will be assigned to "b" and "c".

 ### Entry flows
-The proportion of new births (or "entries/recruitment") may also be specified by the user, which is done through a separate argument to that for initial conditions (unlike earlier releases).
+The distribution of new births (or "entries/recruitment") into strata may also be specified by the user, which is done through a separate argument to that for initial conditions (earlier SUMMER releases differ in this behaviour).
-Note that this consideration only applies if the entry compartment is stratified.
+This consideration only applies if the entry compartment is stratified.
 The proportion of births assigned to each stratum can be submitted as a constant or time-variant parameter, as for parameters pertaining to other model processes, such as inter-compartmental transitions.